 In July 1997, the performance of six PCB field analytical techniques was determined under field conditions.
-Each technology was independently evaluated by comparing field analysis results to those obtained using approved reference methods.
+Each technology was independently evaluated by comparing field analysis results with those obtained using approved reference methods.
 Performance evaluation (PE) samples were also used to assess independently the accuracy and comparability of each technology.

 The demonstration was designed to detect and measure PCBs in soil and solvent extracts.
-The demonstration was conducted at the Oak Ridge National Laboratory (ORNL) in Oak Ridge, Tennessee, from July 22 through July 29.
+The demonstration was conducted at ORNL in Oak Ridge, Tennessee, from July 22 through July 29, 1997.
 The study was conducted under two environmental conditions.
 The first site was outdoors, with naturally fluctuating temperatures and relative humidity conditions.
 The second site was inside a controlled environmental chamber, with generally cooler temperatures and lower relative humidities.
 Multiple soil types, collected from sites in Ohio, Kentucky, and Tennessee, were analyzed in this study.
 Solutions of PCBs were also analyzed to simulate extracted surface wipe samples.
-The results of the soil and extract analyses conducted under field conditions by the technology were compared with results from analyses of homogeneous replicate samples conducted by conventional EPA SW-846 methodology in an approved reference laboratory.
-Details of the demonstration, including a data summary and discussion of results, may be found in the report entitled Environmental Technology Verification Report: Immunoassay Kit, Strategic Diagnostics, Inc., D TECH PCB Test Kit, EPA/600/R-98/112.
+The results of the soil and extract analyses conducted under field conditions by the technology were compared with results from analyses of homogenous replicate samples conducted by conventional EPA SW-846 methodology in an approved reference laboratory.
+Details of the demonstration, including a data summary and discussion of results, may be found in the report entitled Environmental Technology Verification Report: Immunoassay Kit, Strategic Diagnostics Inc., EnviroGard PCB Test Kit,, EPA/600/R-98/113.